alex-ogden/gochan/README.md

 ### Installation and Configuration
 Installation is purposefully very easy.
 We'll start with building and running the Go binary.
 To do this, ensure you have Go installed and setup on your system and do the following:

+NOTE: The default port used by GoChan is 4433, this can be changed by adding a $PORT environment variable prior to running.
+You may have to ammend the Dockerfile and Compose file to achieve this if you're using Docker to run it.

 Clone the repo and enter the gochan directory within the repo:
 ```bash
 git clone https://github.com/alex-ogden/gochan.git